langchain-ai/langchain/templates/README.md

 That's it for the quick start!
 You have successfully downloaded your first template and deployed it with LangServe.
-See below for more other resources and things you can do.

 ## Other Resources